-"Praying God's Grace" and "Offering God's Grace" require more prep.
+"Offering God's Grace" requires more prep.

 Welcoming and Preparing

 Greet the children by name and with the words, "The grace of the Lord Jesus Christ be with you."
 Smile and acknowledge your pleasure in seeing them.

 Play "God Created the Earth" as the children arrive.
 Invite them to decorate a table for worship.
 Ask the children to include a Bible, a candle, and a green cloth.